Documenta embroiled in more antisemitism claims – DW – 11/15/2023

 Federal government questions Documenta subsidies

-Culture minister Claudia Roth, in her criticism of the BDS letter that Hoskote had signed, also questioned the federal government's financial involvement in Documenta.
+In her criticism of the BDS letter that Hoskote had signed, Roth also questioned the federal government's financial involvement in Documenta.

 Subsidies for the international art exhibition in Kassel, central Germany, will only be provided, Roth said, "if there is a joint plan and visible reform steps."
 These include "clear responsibilities" and "a genuine opportunity for the federal government to participate and set standards to prevent antisemitism and discrimination."